-The last drill on our top 7 list is all about building up your players ball handling and fielding skills.
+The next drill on our list is all about building up your players' ball handling and fielding skills.
 One of the most important aspects of baseball is being able to catch, throw, and field balls and even at a professional level it should never be overlooked!

 Check this video by Championship Productions for a great example of these ball handling drills!

 The Go-to Fly Ball helps improve a player's footwork and catching skills.
 The player should start in a ready position, feet shoulder-width apart, knees slightly bent, and glove hand in front.